KimTisott/ProjectEuler_C/README.md

 #define BenchmarkProgress 0
 ```

-There are certain rules that every solution must comply:
+Every solution must be:
-- Parameterized: the problem description inputs must be previously defined
+- Parameterized: the problem inputs must be defined at compile time
 - Deterministic: one input results in the same output every run
 - Non-trivial: there can be no unexplained values in the code
 - Efficient: every microsecond, bit and joule matters

-Here are some performance rules I've followed when writing the code:
+Here are the followed performance rules:
 - Allocate the minimum amount of memory
 - Iterate through only the values you need
 - Use as little conditions as possible

 ### TODO

-- Include other time measurements
+- Include more time measurements
 - Running system information
 - Show allocated memory
+- Linux compatibility